justinrlee/dcos-notes/distributed-setup.md

 # Success!

 Once all of the systemd units on your masters are fully loaded:active, you should be able to log in to the DC/OS UI.
-Navigate to http://<ip address>
+Navigate to http://master-ip/ and you should get the DC/OS UI.

 <!--- # Todo: Add '>' style commands for better markdown output. --->